 Step 3 - Understand Agile Concepts (1-2 week)

 Go through the Agile Practice Guide (collaboratively developed by PMI and Agile Alliance).
 It’s about 190 pages, and is a light read.

-Go through the Agile section of our online study guide at this point for learning additional agile concepts that you need to know for the exam.
+Go through the Agile section of our online study guide at this point for learning all the agile concepts that you need to know for the exam.

 Step 4 - Test yourself (2-3 weeks)

 Now would be the time to validate your knowledge.
-Take Mastering PMBOK Guide 1 and 2 exams to assess your knowledge.
+Take our PMP Fundamentals exam 1 and 2 to assess your knowledge.
 Review all the questions, particularly those that you got wrong, to identify the gaps.
-Again use the guides and tools to address those gaps.
+Again use the study guide and tools to address those gaps.

 We recommend taking the exams in this order:

 - PMP Practice Exam 1